Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 - Do not have both charges of

 Purifying Brew off-cooldown.
+This also includes

 - Keep one charge available for an emergency to use right after taking a big hit.

-- Use a charge as the second charge is about to come off cooldown, or if you
+- Use a charge as the second charge is about to come off cooldown or if you

 are about to lose your

-Purified Chi buff from
+Purified Chi buff.

 You may notice that this set of rules more or less involves you pretending